 When clustered together, these bugs look almost like tiny grains of rice.
 You might also find their eggs, which look like small ovals with no eggs.

-They will also leave a sticky residue, known as honeydew, behind on the leaves.
+They will also leave a sticky substance, known as honeydew, behind on the leaves.

 While that may not seem like a major issue in and of itself, honeydew can cause fungal disease to develop on leaves.
 It can also attract ants and other bugs, as this sweet substance is many pests favorite snack.